z88dk/z88dk-website/index.md

 ## z88dk is dedicated to z80 family machines

-Because we only target z80 family machines we can optimise!
-That means the core performance sensitive parts of the C standard library are written in 100% assembler.
+Because we only target z80 family machines we can create optimised libraries.
+When you use z88dk, you automatically use a C standard library that is mostly written in assembler.

 The [library](https://github.com/z88dk/z88dk/tree/master/libsrc) consists
 of over 15000 files containing at least 250k lines of assembler code.
 It's